FREQUENTLY ASKED QUESTIONS

 What inspires you?

 Broadly speaking, most of my ideas come from personal experiences and things that interest me.
-For example, I came up with the idea for Gustavo because as a child, I was as shy as he is, and I got the idea for Leila after baking a really complicated unicorn cake with my sister and nieces (besides I though that it would be really fun to draw witches).
+For example, I came up with the idea for Gustavo because as a child, I was as shy as he is, and I got the idea for Leila after baking a really complicated unicorn cake with my sister and nieces (besides I thought that it would be really fun to draw witches).

 I feed my work with the things that I love and care about like my family, folklore, my Mexican background, references to film, music, books and even the art of my friends.